Christopher Jessup

 "Best is the eerie wonder of Christopher Jessup’s ‘The Mississippi at Midnight’: barely two minutes long, and lovely.”

-Christopher Jessup is an award-winning composer and pianist whose music has been hailed as “lovely” (The New York Times), “imaginative” (Fanfare), and “ethereal” (Textura).
+Christopher Jessup is an award-winning composer and pianist whose music has been praised by The New York Times for its “eerie wonder” and “lovely” qualities, and described as “imaginative” (Fanfare) and “ethereal” (Textura).
 Acclaimed for his evocative, emotionally-rich style—often inspired by poetry, philosophy, and astronomy—Jessup bridges lyricism and modernity, weaving together classical traditions with a voice uniquely his own.
-His works range from musical miniatures that capture intimate sonic landscapes with clarity and depth to expansive orchestral and choral scores, reflecting a vision that is both personal and universal.
-Highly regarded as both a composer and pianist, Jessup has concertized throughout North America and Europe, premiering his own piano concerto in Italy at just sixteen years old.
-He has performed at Carnegie Hall and other prestigious venues across the globe, with his piano performances and recordings lauded as “refined and eloquent” (New York Concert Review) and “absolutely breathtaking” (Interlude).
+His work spans miniatures that capture intimate sonic landscapes with clarity and depth to expansive orchestral and choral scores, establishing himself as one of the most compelling voices of his generation.
+Highly regarded as both a composer and pianist, Jessup has concertized throughout North America and Europe, premiering his own piano concerto in Italy at sixteen years old.
+He has appeared at Carnegie Hall, Lincoln Center, and other major venues across the globe, with his piano performances and recordings lauded as “refined and eloquent” (New York Concert Review) and “absolutely breathtaking” (Interlude).

 WORKS